About reporting a child at risk

 There are many reasons why parents and carers may need help to give children the care and support they need.
 This could just be for a short time, or for longer.

 We want to meet the needs of children and families before a problem becomes a crisis.
 Help can come from several different departments and agencies and we aim to make sure that everyone works together effectively to provide the support needed.

 Everyone who comes into contact with children and families in their everyday work has a duty to safeguard and promote the welfare of children.

 All agencies should use the Multi-Agency Referral Form (MARF) to make a referral to children's social care.
 The more information children's social care get at the first point of contact, the more likely it is that appropriate services will be delivered at the earliest opportunity to help children and families.

-Guidance documents on when to make a referral can be found in the MASH (Multi-Agency Safeguarding Hub) section of the Sandwell Safeguarding Children Board (SSCB) website.
+Guidance documents on when to make a referral can be found in the MASH (Multi-Agency Safeguarding Hub) section of the Sandwell Children’s Safeguarding Partnership (SCSP) website.

 Safeguarding children is everyone's business.
-The SSCB website has more detailed information about abuse, reporting concerns, training and the procedures that professionals should follow.
+The SCSP website has more detailed information about abuse, reporting concerns, training and the procedures that professionals should follow.